vishnuchalla/ols-load-generator/README.md

 * `OLS_TEST_HOST` - String indicating OLS endpoint to perform load testing.
 * `OLS_TEST_UUID`(Optional) - String specifying an unique ID.
 Will be helpful while comparing two runs or while looking at a specific run results.
 * `OLS_TEST_AUTH_TOKEN` - OLS auth token string.
-* `OLS_TEST_HIT_SIZE` - Indicates the total amount of requests to be sent as a part of the load testing.
+* `OLS_TEST_DURATION` - Load testing duration on each API endpoint.
-* `OLS_TEST_RPS` - Requests per second to be sent to the OLS endpoint in parallel.
+* `OLS_TEST_WORKERS` - Amount of parallel workers to trigger load on OLS.
+This will basically help us send requests in parallel.
 * `OLS_TEST_METRIC_STEP` - Step size for the cluster prometheus metrics to be captured.
 * `OLS_TEST_PROFILES` - List of metric profiles that contain queries to be executed on prometheus.
 * `OLS_TEST_ES_HOST`(Optional) - Elastic search host url.
 If not specified metrics will be indexed locally.